 The new rules in May will monitor whether during the test the filter emits smoke of any colour.
 If there are any signs of smoke it will be an automatic major fault, so the MOT test will be failed.
 The testers will also check the filter to see if there is any sign of damage or tampering.
 If the canister has been cut open and re-sealed, it may be refused a test.
 If the owner of the vehicle can prove that any damage was caused by legitimate filter cleaning, the test will be carried out.

 A new directive from the EU will be introduced which involves the use of categories to determine the seriousness of a fault.
 The categories will have a three-tier system comprised of minor, major and dangerous, with any fault classed as major or dangerous leading to an automatic failure.

 The Driver and Vehicle Standards Agency (DVSA) are hoping this will lead to improved vehicle safety on the road.
 It is hoped that by classing serious defects as dangerous, the owner will be forced to fix the issue as a matter of urgency, and will not simply drive the vehicle away from the test station.
 Many service centres often offer to fix issues and retest on the same day, or as soon as possible, reducing the inconvenience of a motorist’s car being off the road.
 Together with the new directive, this should encourage drivers to take greater responsibility for vehicle safety.

-Carwise Group offers a range of aftersales services at our centres in Harlow, Maidstone and Dunstable.
+Carwise Group offers a range of aftersales services at our centres in Harlow and Maidstone.
 If you would like to find out more about how the MOT 2018 changes will impact your vehicle, or book in some maintenance work, we will be more than happy to help.